kelseymatsik/DS-3001/README.md

 # DS3001
-Class content and projects for Intro to Machine Learning class
+Class content and projects for Intro to Machine Learning class.